 Your credit report is the report we all know about thanks to Annual Credit Report.
 Make sure you don’t click on Freecreditreport.com because that will cost you money.

-Make sure you check this report at least once a year, because there are often mistakes.
+Make sure you check this report at least once a year, because 1 in 5 reports contains a mistake.
 Annual Credit Report will not give you your credit score.
-That information is not free unless you’ve been denied credit.
+Click here to find out how to get a free credit score.

 TIP: While you can check your report once a year for free, there are three agencies or credit bureaus offering the reports.
 To keep an eye on your credit year round, check one of the three agency’s reports every three months.
 Example: Check Experian’s report via Annual Credit Report in January, check TransUnion’s in May, and Check Equifax in September.